Tell us something about your background, travels, musical experiences and influences:

 Tedeschi Trucks, Krauss Plant, Starlite Campbell 🙂

-Of course Valencia’s amazing skies, Mediterranean culture and cuisine has made a huge difference to our lives.
-We have played with some great musicians and continue to be inspired by the many people who are appreciative of our original music and not afraid to show it.
+Of course Valencia’s amazing skies, Mediterranean culture and cuisine made a huge difference to our lives.
+We played with some great musicians and continue to be inspired by the many people who are appreciative of our original music and not afraid to show it.

 The UK will always be in our souls, but we go where the music takes us.
 Writing, recording and releasing music which hopefully connects with a global audience, recording other artists, both here and remotely, playing shows and touring: we make it work.